verkkila/FAST3890v3-firmware/doc/02_preparing_the_image.md

 ![](img_calculated_ecc.png)
 The stored ECC (first image) matches the calculated ECC (second image) which confirms the validity of the BCH params.
 We can now run decode for the dumped image:
 ![](img_decode_results.png)
+After all bit errors have been corrected the spare area can be removed from the dump using tools/strip_oob.py
+Finally the endianness of the file needs to be swapped (tools/swap_endianness.sh) since the dump file is Big-endian and the file is being examined in a Kali VM (Little-endian).

+TODO: Check if the original, ECC'd file can be mounted/emulated/examined without removing the spare area and switching endianness.